8 Days / From $3,699 / Call: 1-888-565-7158

-This Patagonia based ski tour quickly takes you from your daily grind into a literal dream world of fun resort skiing with your certified instructors-guides dedicated to showing you the best skiing at the resort and helping you ski variable snow conditions (from powder to hard pack and everything in-between) and more challenging terrain with confidence!
+This Patagonia based ski tour quickly takes you from your daily grind into a literal dream world of fun resort skiing with your certified instructors-guides dedicated to showing you the best skiing at the resort and helping you ski variable snow conditions (from powder to hard pack plus everything in-between) and more challenging terrain with confidence!

 - 8 guests maximum with 2 bilingual, certified ski instructors-hosts at your side.
 Meet our guides

 - All trip logistics are handled once you arrive to Bariloche